chingu-voyages/V54-tier3-team-37/backend/README.md

 Prompto is a backend application built to generate high-quality prompts that enable more accurate communication with large language models (LLMs).The goal of Prompto is to help users interact with LLMs more efficiently by providing a Pentagram-format input form, which guides prompt construction and improves the quality of model responses.

 Prompto is built using Node.js and Express, containerized with Docker for consistent deployment.
-It is a backend application that is a part of a full-stack MERN application.
+It is a backend application that is a part of a full-stack application.
 PostgreSQL is our database of choice with Prisma ORM for schema modeling and database interactions.
 The service ensures secure sign-in through the use of authentication functionality provided by Google and GitHub directly, without relying on third-party software.
 For more technical details for developers, see section _Technologies & Dependencies used_.
 The app was built by a team of 2, during a 6 week time period, see more in the section _Backend developers_.

 ---